codr7/whirlog/README.md

 Records are implemented as immutable lists of pairs, aka. association lists or alists; and written as is to disk.
 This means that any readable/writeable value will do as field value, and that table logs are human readable as well as easy to process programatically.

 ```
-("ben_dover")((WHIRLOG::PASSWORD . "badum") (WHIRLOG::USERNAME . "ben_dover"))
+("ben_dover")((WHIRLOG::KEY . :FOO) (WHIRLOG::VAL . :BAR))
-("ben_dover")((WHIRLOG::PASSWORD . "dish") (WHIRLOG::USERNAME . "ben_dover"))
+("ben_dover")((WHIRLOG::KEY . :FOO) (WHIRLOG::KEY . :BAZ))
 ("ben_dover"):D
 ```

 #### Versions
-All stored versions (since the last delete) of a record (identified by its primary key) are stacked and indexed per table in RAM. `find-record` takes a `:version`-parameter that allows indexing the stack, `0` being default and most recent.
+All stored versions of a record (as identified by its primary key) are stacked and indexed per table in RAM. `find-record` takes a `:version`-parameter that allows indexing the stack, `0` being default and most recent.

 ### Threads
-All threaded table access except for writes (store/delete) has to be protected either by enclosing in `do-sync` or by passing appropriate `:sync?`-arguments. `commit-changes` needs exclusive table access and will eventually fail with an error if it can't acquire a table-specific spinlock implemented using SBCL's atomics.
+All threaded table access except for writes (store/delete) has to be protected either by enclosing in `do-sync` or by passing appropriate `:sync?`-arguments. `commit-changes` needs exclusive table access and will eventually fail with an error if it can't acquire a table-specific spinlock implemented using SBCL atomics.